raguay/MyAlfred/Alfred 3/README.md

 To install a wokflow, it is best to download the whole repository as a zip and then double-click on the workflow you want to install into your Alfred.
 I currently have the following workflows:

+## Copy Clips Workflow

+This workflow gives you an infinite number of named clipboards to save text to.
+It stores each one in it's own file in the Data area for the workflow.
+You can also view and delete each clipboard with the `copyclips` Alfred prompt command.
+It also has several external commands to use with other workflows.

 ## NotePad Workflow

 This workflow allows you to copy notes to the [NotePad](https://github.com/raguay/TextBarScripts) script for [TextBar](http://richsomerfield.com/apps/textbar/), or paste the notes there into the topmost application.
 This workflow has many hotkeys defined to make using NotePad very simple.